 Medical experts-developed during years of training, followed by years of practice-are the most expensive elements in the healthcare system, says Curtis L. Lowery Jr., MD.
 Historically, that expertise has been used inefficiently because of geographical limits.
 But this is changing.

 "Technology is revolutionizing healthcare delivery," says Lowery, who is director of the Center for Distance Health at the University of Arkansas for Medical Sciences (UAMS).
 "Through telemedicine, I can now be available as a consultant anywhere in the world.
 I can also write smartphone apps that help other physicians manage their patients, or I can develop care delivery protocols that can be disseminated through a telemedicine network."

 Lowery, who chairs UAMS's department of obstetrics and gynecology, helped the academic medical center win a federal grant worth more than $102 million to spread communications technology across the state.
-Fiber and broadband connections are being built or upgraded at 81 Arkansas hospitals, the state's trauma network, community health centers, mental health clinics, and home health agencies.
+Through this funding, fiber and broadband connections were built and upgraded at more than 400 medical sites, including Arkansas hospitals, the state's trauma network, community health centers, mental health clinics, and home health agencies.

-When completed, Arkansas will have one of the most connected state healthcare systems in the nation.
+As a result, Arkansas now has one of the most connected state healthcare systems in the nation.
 That is saying something for a state that has a high poverty rate and low access to technology.
 At the time the grant was awarded, Arkansas ranked 50th in the percentage of households with a computer and Internet access.